49ers acquire Pro Bowl LT Trent Williams from Redskins - WHIZ News

+The San Francisco 49ers acquired one Pro Bowl left tackle and said goodbye to another.

-The San Francisco 49ers agreed to acquire seven-time Pro Bowl left tackle Trent Williams from the Washington Redskins on Saturday for a pair of draft picks.
+The defending NFC champion 49ers acquired seven-time Pro Bowl left tackle Trent Williams from the Washington Redskins on Saturday for a pair of draft picks and later announced that six-time Pro Bowler Joe Staley is retiring.

-The Niners will send a fifth-round pick in this year’s draft and a 2021 third-rounder to acquire Williams, who still must pass a physical for the trade to be finalized.
+The Niners sent a fifth-round pick in this year’s draft and a 2021 third-rounder to acquire Williams, who still must pass a physical for the trade to be finalized.

-Williams’ agent, Vincent Taylor, said in a statement that it was time for Williams to leave Washington after he sat out all last season in a dispute with management.
+The 49ers had a big need at left tackle because Staley informed them he planned to retire.
+He announced it later Saturday, saying a deteriorating neck injury led to his decision to retire after 13 seasons.
+Staley also missed nine games last season with injuries to his leg and finger.

+“The game of football has been a true passion of mine since I was 8, but my body is telling me it is time,” Staley said in a statement.
+“Football is a physical sport and I have given my all to the game and pushed my limits.
+Last season was a dream to be a part of, having the opportunity to chase a championship.
+But, it was by far the most difficult on me and my family.”

 Williams sat out the entire 2019 season because of a dispute with Washington’s front office.
 The Redskins did not trade him before the Oct.
 29 deadline and Williams renewed his request for a trade this offseason.